-- Do the materials include a range of text types/genres/modes of writing appropriate for the grade level? - Are writing text types/genres/modes taught throughout the year as opposed to leaving some toward the end of the year? - Are writing assignments and tasks present across the whole school year? - How much instructional time is dedicated to teaching new writing skills, including practice, application, and presentation? - Do writing assignments require students to use literature, informational texts, poetry, and non-print sources? - Do the materials include models/exemplars/samples for students?
+- Do the materials include a range of writing text types/genres/modes appropriate for the grade level? - Are writing text types/genres/modes taught throughout the year as opposed to leaving some toward the end of the year? - Are writing assignments and tasks present across the whole school year? - Do the materials include models/exemplars/samples for students? - Do the materials support teachers in planning for and monitoring students' writing development?

-Scoring: Materials can only score a 0, 2, 4.
-0 points: Does Not Meet Expectations Materials DO NOT meet ANY of the requirements of this indicator.
+Scoring: Materials can only score a 0, 2,

+0 points: Does Not Meet Expectations

+Materials DO NOT meet ANY of the

+requirements of this indicator.

 2 points: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.
-4 points: Meets Expectations Materials meet ALL of the requirements of this indicator.

-- Materials provide multiple opportunities across the school year for students to learn, practice, and apply different genres/modes/types of writing that reflect the distribution required by the standards. - Different genres/modes/types of writing are distributed throughout the school year. - Where appropriate, writing opportunities are connected to texts and/or text sets (either as prompts, models, anchors, or supports). - Materials include sufficient writing opportunities for a whole year's use.
+- Materials provide multiple opportunities across the school year for students to learn, practice, and apply different genres/modes/ types of writing that reflect the distribution required by the standards. - Different genres/modes/ types of writing are distributed throughout the school year. - Where appropriate, writing opportunities are connected to texts and/or text sets (either as prompts, models, anchors, or supports). - Materials include sufficient writing opportunities for a whole year's use.